-For better or worse, the age of Distributed Trust is upon us.
-If I hear the message that something is good, I’m more likely to trust the first-hand experience of my colleague than a leader in my organization, trustworthy as they may be.
+For better or worse, the age of “distributed trust” is upon us.
+If I hear the message that something is good, I’m more likely to trust the first-hand experience of my colleague than a leader in my organization – even a trustworthy one.

-So the question is: In this age when trust in traditional authority figures and institutions is at an all-time low, how can you build it?
+In this age when trust in traditional authority figures and institutions is at an all-time low, here are 3 simple (& actionable) ways to build it:

 - Embrace the Sharing Economy

-Much has been written about the need to move away from Silo Mentality and over to Cross-Functional/Departmental Collaboration.
-And for good reason.
+To embrace the complex modern workplace, teams and organizations have to move away from working in silos to collaborating across functions and disciplines.
 Taking the Panama Papers as an example, think outside of your box for a second…

 - Leverage Collective Problem-Solving

-Use the wisdom and intelligence of a small group of peers that has shared problems.
-Why?
-There’s no better human resource than someone who shares, understands or at least cares about your problem.
+Use the wisdom and intelligence of a small group of peers that has the same or similar problems.
+There’s no better human resource than someone who shares or understands your problem.

-- A small circle of peers comes together twice a month.
+- Small circle of peers comes together (w/o external experts).

-- Others share how they deal or might deal with it, i.e. co-creating strategies.
+- Others share how they would deal with problem.

-- After meeting, peer X takes action and shares results at following meeting.
+- Frank takes action and shares results at following meeting.

-The Action Learning Loop should be repeated for all.
-You might be surprised by how much you can learn in the peer coach and observer role.
+You might be surprised by how much you can learn in the observer role, not just the presenter (Frank) role.

 - Lead with Transparency

-Have you ever heard a leader say that they didn’t give information about a change or decision because it was incomplete or some other reason?
+Have you ever heard a leader say that s/he didn’t communicate information because it was too early or incomplete?